 When he was just nine months old I began sitting at the computer with him several times a week.
 While using a product called JumpStart Baby, he could touch any of the keys on the keyboard to see what would happen on the screen.
 As he grew, we graduated to JumpStart Toddler, then JumpStart Preschool, and so on, with each level gradually teaching more.
 By the time Hayden’s sister came along, he was almost four years old and while I was busy with the baby, he was able to start the computer, boot up his software, type in his name and do everything on his own.

 As Hayden grew up I felt like I saw an aptitude for technology, so I looked for opportunities to nurture it.
 Hayden had a passion for Legos and played with them throughout his childhood.
 Somewhere along the way I learned of Lego Robotics groups, and wished there was one in our area that he could join.
 When he was about ten, I decided to splurge and buy him his own kit, thinking of it as an “educational expense.”
 That turned out to be a good investment.
-Hayden spent about an hour and a half just about every day for a year and a half, or so, designing robots and programming them on the computer.
+Hayden spent hours every day for a year and a half, or so, designing robots and programming them on the computer.
 He followed his own interests and was totally self-taught.

 During his teens, Hayden started tinkering with his own computers, taking them apart, fixing and upgrading them.
 When the opportunity arose to buy a computer-repair business, Hayden had been working there long enough to learn the ropes from the owner who was wanting to relocate.
 He was only twenty at the time, so it would be a big risk and responsibility for such a young man.
 My husband’s background was in finance.
 Having worked for Morgan Stanley (previously Dean Witter) for over twenty years, he was talking to an old friend about the opportunity.
 His response was that Hayden would learn more from the business than he would with a college degree.
 We agreed, and with Scott’s expertise in finance, and my experience in advertising and customer service, we felt like we still had things we could teach him and that the business would provide that avenue.